FUSE: A Flow-based Mapping Between Shapes

-The decision to use landmarks is consistent with the axiomatic shape matching methods employed in Functional Maps~\cite{ovsjanikov2012functional}.
-This geodesic feature embedding is compact, since each point is represented as a vector $\mathbb{R}^{|L|}_{+}$, and informative about the intrinsic geometry.
-Moreover, different algorithms have been developed to compute geodesic distances on triangle meshes, signed distance fields, and point clouds, such as Dijkstra's shortest path algorithm, the heat method~\cite{heatmethod} and fast marching~\cite{MEMOLI2001730}.
+Importantly, different algorithms have been developed to compute or efficiently approximate geodesic distances on triangle meshes, signed distance fields, and point clouds, such as Dijkstra's shortest path algorithm, the heat method~\cite{heatmethod}, and fast marching~\cite{MEMOLI2001730}.
+While computing geodesic distances generally involves estimating the underlying surface, established methods exist (e.g.~\cite{heatmethod}) that do so implicitly with stable results.
+As a consequence, \repname does not require explicit surface estimation over point clouds and can employ them directly as an input representation.

-However, geodesic embeddings are not naturally aligned across shapes from a distributional perspective.
-Feature distributions vary with sampling density and representation details, causing mismatches even between geometrically similar surfaces.
-With \repname, the flow acts as a probabilistic alignment mechanism: by mapping geodesic features through the Gaussian prior, we obtain distributional alignment across shapes, as shown in Figure~\ref{fig:before_after_flow}.
+However, geodesic embeddings are not naturally aligned across shapes from a distributional perspective as a non-rigid deformation can significantly alter the geodesic distances between points.
+With \repname, the flow composition acts as a probabilistic alignment mechanism: by mapping geodesic features through the Gaussian prior, we obtain distributional alignment across shapes, as shown in \cref{fig:before_after_flow} \cref{fig:before_after_flow}.

-We perform quantitative and qualitative analysis of this behaviour in Table~\ref{tab:embedding_comparison} and in Figure~\ref{fig:encoding_ablation}, where we compare the effect of \repname with respect to the direct nearest search (KNN) on different embeddings in terms of the accuracy of the estimated correspondence and similarity of the distribution.
-Geodesic embeddings, initially less distributionally consistent, achieve levels of alignment comparable to learned features once transformed via the flow, confirming the role of flow matching as a probabilistic alignment mechanism across representations.
-If the features are non-alignable (xyz), then \repname does not help.
-If the features are already aligned to a high degree (FMNet), the flow cannot improve them and may even slightly corrupt them.
-Otherwise, \repname consistently improves the distributions similarity and the accuracy of the estimated correspondence.